payplug/payplug-python/README.rst

 Welcome to PayPlug e-commerce library's documentation!
 ======================================================

-This is the documentation of PayPlug's e-commerce Python library.
+This is the documentation of PayPlug's Python library.
 It is designed to help developers to use PayPlug as payment solution in a simple, yet robust way.

 Prerequisites